 In February 2016, the FASB issued ASU 2016-02, Leases, which changes the accounting for leases and requires expanded disclosures about leasing activities.
-This new guidance will require lessees to recognize a right of use asset and a lease liability at the commencement date for all leases with terms greater than twelve months.
+This new guidance will require lessees to recognize a right of use asset and a lease liability at the commencement date for all leases with terms greater than 12 months.
 Accounting by lessors is largely unchanged.
-ASU 2016-02 is effective for fiscal periods beginning after December 15, 2020 and must be adopted using a modified retrospective approach.
+In June 2020, the FASB issued ASU 2020-05, which deferred the effective date for private entities by one year, making this change effective January 1, 2022.
 Early adoption is permitted.
 Management is currently evaluating the impact of this ASU on the Organization's statements of activities and financial position.